 Committee members get a detailed report about each application that is on the agenda.
 Copies of these are available 5 days before the meeting from our planning office or online.

 The report summarises comments raising relevant planning issues that were received at the time the report was written.
 Any comments received after the report is written are given to the committee at the meeting.

 There may be a lot of debate over some applications; others may be decided very quickly.
 Because of this please be aware that it is not always possible to predict the time when a particular application is likely to be discussed.

 Planning Committee meetings are held at:

-They start at 10.30am and usually last 2 or 3 hours.
-When you arrive at the meeting, please report to the personnel at Shire Hall reception who will note that you have arrived and help you with any queries you may have.
+They start at 10.30am and usually last two or three hours.
+When you arrive at the meeting, please report to the personnel at Shire Hall reception, who will note that you have arrived and help you with any queries you may have.

 Speaking at the Regulatory Committee

 Other than the relevant councillor, only applicants, their agents or people who have made written comments about an application will be invited to speak at committee.

 No more than three objectors and three supporters (excluding local councillors) may speak on any one application.
 In controversial cases, it is possible that a number of people will wish to speak either for or against an application.